bluejava/tarsy/README.md

 Displays the standard report for either the specified `section` or for all tests.
 This function first waits for all tests contained within the section being reported to finish.

-**Note:** Since the `section` function returns a promise that resolves with that sections' object, you can use the promise to obtain a handle on that section and pass it to showResults if desired:
+**Note:** Since the `section` function returns a `Promise` that resolves with that sections' object, you can use the `Promise` to obtain a handle on that section and pass it to showResults if desired:

 ```javascript
 section("user", function() {